Bills acquire wide receiver Amari Cooper from Browns, giving QB Josh Allen much-needed playmaker

 Looking to add a playmaker for quarterback Josh Allen, the Bills acquired Cooper on Tuesday in a trade with the skidding Browns, whose season seems to be unraveling by the week with the NFL's worst offense.

-Just hours after the New York Jets acquired Davante Adams, the Bills (4-2) pulled off their one big deal, one they hope will keep them ahead of their AFC East rivals and on track to make a deep postseason run.
+Just hours after the New York Jets acquired Davante Adams to pair with Aaron Rodgers, the Bills (4-2) pulled off their own big deal, one they hope will keep them ahead of their AFC East rivals and on track to make a deep postseason run.

 Cooper's a five-time Pro Bowler and his arrival will give Buffalo's patchwork receiving group a major boost.
 The Bills have needed a player of Cooper's stature since trading Stefon Diggs to Houston during the offseason.